ar-work-acc/demo-landing-page/README.md

 A typical landing page using the flex and grid systems.
 Live at [Github Pages](https://ar-work-acc.github.io/demo-landing-page/).

-> I'm a backend developer dabbling in frontend, so don't expect too much.
+Note: I'm a backend developer dabbling in frontend, so don't expect too much.

 ## Attributions